cristian-ion/cristian-ion.github.io/README.md

 - Backend engineering experience using Python or NodeJS, with databases, concurrency, parallelism and message queues.
 - AI/ML engineering experience in designing Machine Learning and Computer vision models, and integration and maintenance in web services or mobile devices.
 - Development of key features (hashing, parsing, heuristics) in spam detection software in C++.
-- Current stack: FastAPI, PostgreSQL, Flask, MongoDB, Alembic, Pytorch
+- Current stack: FastAPI, Celery, PostgreSQL, Flask, MongoDB, Alembic, Pytorch
 - Git, Jira, Linux

 #### Employment